mphonic/Dumber-From-Another-Mother/README.md

 This software needs to be run in [Supercollider](https://supercollider.github.io/downloads.html), which is free.
 You don't need to know anything about Supercollider to use the Dumber from Another Mother, but if you know Supercollider, you can do a whole lot of extra wild stuff.

+After installing Supercollider, you'll need to download and install [sc3-plugins](https://github.com/supercollider/sc3-plugins/releases).
+There are instructions in the download package that explain how to install (you'll need to move some files to a folder).
+It's not hard.

+If you follow the gettting started instructions and wind up with an error akin to "Can't find MoogVCF", then you probably didn't quite succeed at installing sc3-plugins.

 ## Getting Started

 In Supercollider, open the `play-dfam.scd` file.
 Put your cursor somewhere within this block of code: